creachadair/chirp/spec.md

 - Receiving a valid packet of known type but an invalid payload.
 - A channel failure while sending a packet.

+**Implementation note:** An invalid payload may be structurally valid but contain invalid data, for example a Response payload with an unknown result code.

 #### Silent Discard Conditions

 A peer MUST **silently discard**: